diegoroyo/urlshortener/README.md

 # 3 - Tests and continuous integration

 In order to test the behaviour of the url shortener, there are tests that verify the performance of the application.
-These test are checked by Travis CI automatically and check the different functionalities of the application in all contexts and possible situations (cases of error and correct responses).
+These tests are run by Travis CI automatically and check the different functionalities of the application in all contexts and possible situations (cases of error and correct responses).

 &nbsp;